A Guide to Post-Exemption Compliance

 - Governance Documents.
 You should periodically review your organization’s certificate of incorporation and by-laws to keep them current.
 Does the certificate of incorporation reflect your mission?
 Are your by-laws consistent with actual operations?
-Before revising your governing documents, you should be sure to have the full support of your Board of Directors, and consult with your attorney.
-Your organization likely adopted a Code of Ethics provided by our office that contains mandated conflict of interest, whistleblower protection and records retention policies.
-Conform your practice to these policies and consult counsel if a question arises.
-If your organization adopted the Code of Ethics we provided, it contains a conflict of interest disclosure form to be completed annually by all directors, officers and senior level employees.
-The by-laws and Code of Ethics are a living documents.
-They belong at your figure tips, and not in the back of a drawer.
+Before revising your governing documents, you should be sure to have the full support of your Board of Directors and consult with your attorney.

 - Personnel and/or Board Handbook.
-Personnel and volunteer policies should be administered uniformly, clearly articulated in a handbook, and reflect current employment law, which changes rapidly.
-If you have employees, your attorney may be able to provide you with a current handbook that can be adapted to meet your organization’s needs and practices.
+Personnel and volunteer policies should be administered uniformly, clearly articulated in a personnel handbook, and reflect current employment law, which changes rapidly.
+As a starting point, your attorney may be able to provide you with a current handbook that can be adapted to meet your organization’s needs and practices.

 - Insurance.
 Your organization should always maintain directors and officers liability coverage.
 Depending on your operations, general liability, auto insurance business loss and workers’ compensation insurance may also be advisable.